Music | UAL Diploma/Extended Diploma in Festival, Event and Artists Management | Level 3

 The MET's music department has a broad range of staff who are all practising artists and producers involved in the region's exciting music scene.
 Our staff are here help you realise your potential.
 Our experienced teaching staff are passionate about their areas of expertise and are committed to helping you to attain your learning goals and meet your personal aims.

-Without a doubt, one of the reasons we know you will love studying at Northbrook MET is the renowned creative facilities and atmosphere at our West Durrington Campus.
+Without a doubt, one of the reasons we know you will love studying at Northbrook College is the renowned creative facilities and atmosphere at our West Durrington Campus.
 The campus is a dedicated arts space, with the music courses running alongside theatre arts and art & design courses.
 You will collaborate with like-minded, passionate students and benefit from the various creative projects that take place, such as theatre shows, music gigs and art exhibitions.
 The campus is regularly used by professional creatives, which further highlights the quality of our industry-standard facilities.

 - Event management